 One more pageAdd the code below in the

-As promised, we will add one more page to finally explain the whole process of integration of CoreUI Admin Template in Laravel.
+As promised, we will add one more page to finally explain the whole process of integration of CoreUI Admin Template in Laravel, and get the entire Laravel Core UI.

 The page to be added will be the Typography page and you can find it in the menu on the left side of the screen.